bergercookie/awesome-albert-plugins/README.md

 work in progress and we're in the process of migrating the plugins to abide to the new Albert API.

-Currently the following plugins have been migrated to the v0.5 API (6/34):
+Currently the following plugins have been migrated to the v0.5 API:

+- Abbreviations
+- Bluetooth
-- Remmina
+- Clock
 - Emoji Picker
-- Bluetooth
+- IP Show
 - Pulse Audio
-- IP Show
+- Remmina
 - `DuckDuckGo`-based autocompletion search (all search plugins)

 ## Demos